-- 2.12 The Trustee has implemented these recommendations in full.
-No additional contributions are currently required under recommendation 2.11(d) because the Defined Benefit plan is not in an unsatisfactory financial position. - 2.13 The other recommendations in the report were that: - a The self-insurance reserve be maintained at \$5 million; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy;
+2.12 The Trustee has implemented these recommendations in full.
+No additional contributions are currently required under recommendation 2.11(d) because the Defined Benefit plan is not in an unsatisfactory financial position.

+The other recommendations in the report were that:

-- c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - d Progress the configuration of the MRB for deferred beneficiaries and pensioners on the administration system. - 2.14 The first two of these recommendations have been completed since that date.
-The Board is also continuing to consider de-risking.
-Vision Super has advised the configuration of all MRBs on the administration system is largely completed.
+- a.
+The self-insurance reserve be maintained at \$5 million, and self-insurance remained appropriate; - b.
+The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy; - c.
+The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - d.
+The Shortfall Limit remain 97%. - 2.13 The first two of these recommendations have been completed since that date.
+The Board is also continuing to consider de-risking Defined Benefit plan assets and the Shortfall Limit remains 97%.

-Events since the 30 June 2019 Actuarial Investigation
+Events since the 30 June 2022 Actuarial Investigation

-- 2.15 There have been no amendments to the Defined Benefit plan benefits. - 2.16 There have been no legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.17 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2020 was 4.7% p.a., which was lower than the return of 6.0% p.a. assumed in the 30 June 2019 actuarial investigation.
+- 2.14 There have been no amendments to the Defined Benefit plan benefits. - 2.15 The Superannuation Guarantee (SG) Contribution rate increased to 11% from 1 July 2023.
+We understand the Authorities increased the Division C contribution rate to reflect this change.
+There was no other legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.16 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2023 was 11.2% p.a., which was higher than the return of 5.5% p.a. assumed in the 30 June 2022 actuarial investigation.

-Reliance Statement and Data
+Reliance Statement